SFantasy/plt/README.md

 ## Note

-Recently, I use [GitHub WIKI](https://github.com/SFantasy/SICP/wiki) to make notes about the book.
+Recently, I use markdown to make notes about the book which are in the Chapter* folders.

-Feel free to read and be careful to edit them.
+(see the README file in each folder)

 ## MindMap